prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 ## 4. ENVIRONMENT SETUP

 > Pre-requisite: An AWS Organization setup with multiple member accounts, and a management account.
 Also, Organization-level services like AWS Config, Security Hub, CloudFormation StackSet, CloudTrail, etc. must be enabled as per your requirement, and setup Delegated Administrator accounts for managing these services if needed.
+>> NOTE: Due to the AWS Organizations setup, whatever control measure implemented in the Organizations will NOT be enforced on the Organization Management Account

 ### 4.1.
 Enable AWS Config